i-do-not-have-username/advent-of-code-2025/README.md

 ## Approach & Learnings

 This repository serves as a platform to:
-- Practice Java programming and algorithmic thinking
+- Practice Java & COBOL programming
 - Solve complex problems under time constraints
 - Explore different approaches to the same problem
-- Build reusable utility functions and helper methods

 ## Notes